The future of data is private

 Change is happening

 Somewhere in our future, perhaps two years or perhaps ten years from now, we’ll hit the tipping point after which all companies must properly control their data, wherever it lives.
-They will have no choice but to give control of personal data to their customers.
+They will have no choice but to empower their customers and to protect their personal data as if it were a valuable commodity.

 This shift is happening, one organization at a time.
 Change is coming.
 The drive to privacy and data control is accelerating.
-And we look to a future in which this is the industry best practice and the expected norm.
+And we look to a future in which the industry best practices graduate to meaningful security from the veneer of security that is the norm today.